 - Go snowmobiling.
 If your kids love speed and adrenaline, then they will absolutely love snowmobiling.
 There are several different tour companies in the Park City area that offer everything from a few hours of riding to a full day.

 - Swim in a Geothermal Crater.
 If you’re needing a break from the cold and snow, head to the Homestead Crater.
-Here you can swim or snorkel in the warm geothermal crater, or if you’re feeling like you’ve got great balance, you can even try your hand at paddleboard yoga there.
+Here you can swim or snorkel in the warm geothermal crater, or if you’re feeling like you’ve got great balance, you can even try your hand at paddleboard yoga with Park City Yoga Adventures.

-While the terms “kid-friendly” and “nightlife” don’t usually go together, there are a surprising number of kid-friendly entertainment options at the end of the day.
+While the terms “kid-friendly” and “nightlife” doesn’t usually go together, there are a surprising number of kid-friendly entertainment options at the end of the day.

 - Park City Escape Room: If you haven’t tried an escape room yet, this is a fantastic one to try (and if you’ve been to one, you know how fun they are).
 A mix of puzzle, mystery, and adventure, the escape rooms will have your family working together against the clock on fun challenges to see if you can escape before time runs out.
 There are even rooms that are open to all ages, so it really is a great experience for the entire family.